rediche/rediche.stream/content/articles/how-to-spend-wvw-rank-points.md

 createdAt: 2020-06-24
 ---

-# How to spend <br/>your World vs. World rank points
+# How to spend your World vs. World rank points

 This is a guide on how to spend your World vs. World rank points in, what I think is, the most optimized way for a new World vs. World player.